-Even if there are opposite and contradittory positions around the methodology of the understandment of the excavations findings, all archeologists agree that the nature of the informations extracted from the remainings depends on their state of preservation and that, in any case, the act of reading it could never be neutral, neither objective.
+Even if there are different and contradittory positions around the methodology of the understandment of the excavations findings, all archeologists agree that the nature of the informations extracted from the remainings depends on their state of preservation and that, in any case, the act of reading it could never be neutral, neither objective.
 This happen because “we add new strata of information and interpretation to object themselves characterised by considerable stratification of meaning over time” (L.Olivier).

 In this perspective, Edmee Laurin’s works have the same complex stratifications as archeological finds : a big vase that resemble in shape the Chinese “ding”, vessels realized by industrial molds from a local factory disbanded in the 90s, stones made out of clay carved with words that reenacte in style the epigraph on the walls of the Italian capital during the Roman empire.
 All her pieces are deeply linked with the recent and antique past, both in form and matter, but at the same time, they are inseparable from our present.
 Through this paradox, the artist encourage us to rethink our notion of time and to read her pieces as if they were archeological finds.